with Avery Thatcher and Tony Lugo

 Absolutely.

-So what was that experience like for you as somebody that identifies as being highly sensitive?
+So what did that, like, what was that experience like for you as somebody that identifies as being highly sensitive?

-A lot of unneeded pressure, sometimes I think it still lingers, but that’s the life we chose.
+Sometimes I think it still lingers, but that’s, that’s the life we chose, you know.

-You just kind of reintegrating yourself to normalcy.
+You just kind of Kind of like reintegrating yourself to normalcy, you know, if that makes sense.

 Absolutely.